TSA ICES utility mapping training with professional survey equipment

 At the End of This Course

-Documented evidence across all seven modules for professional records
+Documented portfolio evidence across all seven modules for professional records, including practical skills demonstrated to the examiner and methods learned throughout the programme.

 CICES Membership Pathway

-Eligibility to apply for Chartered Institution of Civil Engineering Surveyors membership
+Eligibility to apply for Chartered Institution of Civil Engineering Surveyors membership, supporting your career in the utility sector.

 Professional Recognition